Teaching Professor, Acting; Associate Chair

 phone: CDA #209

-Jeffrey has acted in New York and regionally at Pittsburgh Public Theater, Cincinnati Playhouse in the Park, Paper Mill Playhouse, Victory Gardens Theatre, Caldwell Theatre Company (2 Best Supporting Actor Carbonell Award Nominations) and in summer stock at Michigan’s Birmingham Theatre (opposite Lorna Luft in “Girl Crazy”) and five seasons at St. Michael’s Playhouse (CORST “Z”) in Vermont.
+Jeffrey has acted in New York and regionally at the Guthrie Theater, Pittsburgh Public Theater, Cincinnati Playhouse in the Park, Paper Mill Playhouse, Victory Gardens Theatre, Caldwell Theatre Company (2 Best Supporting Actor Carbonell Award Nominations) and in summer stock at Michigan’s Birmingham Theatre and five seasons at St. Michael’s Playhouse (CORST “Z”) in Vermont.

 Jeffrey studied in New York with Uta Hagen and Austin Pendleton at HB Studios and holds an MFA from the Professional Actor Training Program at UNC-Chapel Hill.
-A member of Actors’ Equity Association and Screen Actors Guild, Jeffrey currently serves as Associate Chair in the Department of Dramatic Art.
-He has taught courses in the graduate and undergraduate programs in acting, voice and dramatic literature.
+A member of Actors’ Equity Association and Screen Actors Guild, Jeffrey currently serves as Teaching Professor/Associate Chair in the Department of Dramatic Art.
+He teaches courses in acting, voice and dramatic literature.